viamrobotics/reid-object-tracking/README.md

 | `save_period`      | int    | Optional     | `20`    | Interval (in number of tracking steps) when tracks are saved to the database.               |

-## PyInstaller Build Process
+## Makefile (arm-jetson machines only)

-This project includes a `Makefile` and a `build_installer.sh` script to automate the PyInstaller build process.
+This project includes a `Makefile` script to automate the PyInstaller build process.
 PyInstaller is used to create standalone executables from the Python module scripts.

 ### available `make` targets

-#### 1. `pyinstaller`
+#### 1. `make setup`

+1. install system dependencies (cuDNN and cuSPARSELt)
+2. create venv environment (under `./build/.venv`)
+3. Get python packages wheel files - Torch, ONNXRuntime-GPU, Torchvision (built from source)

+#### 2. `make pyinstaller`
 This command builds the module executable using PyInstaller.

 ##### Usage: